Still Wondering If SEO Is Worth It for Your Wellness Business?

 For the most part people trust Google.

-So it’s not surprising 91% of “internet searches” begin with Google (although social media platforms are taking a little bit of this market)
+So it’s not surprising 91% of “internet searches” begin with Google.

 If your business shows up in those top search results, it instantly boosts your credibility.
-Plus, great SEO includes high-quality content that positions you as the expert in your niche.
+Plus, great SEO includes high-quality content that positions you as the expert in your practice.

 4. It Works While You Sleep